Adrian Carton de Wiart: China mission (1943–1947)

 When in Cairo, he took the opportunity to renew his acquaintance with Hermione, Countess of Ranfurly, the wife of his friend from prisoner-of-war days, Dan Ranfurly.
-Carton de Wiart was one of the few to be able to work with the notoriously difficult commander of US forces in the China-Burma-India Theatre, U.S Army General Joseph Stilwell.
-He arrived in the headquarters of the Nationalist Chinese Government, Chungking (Chongqing), in early December 1943.
+Carton de Wiart was one of the few to be able to work with the notoriously difficult commander of US forces in the China-Burma-India Theatre, US Army General Joseph Stilwell.
+He arrived in the headquarters of the Nationalist Chinese Government, Chongqing, in early December 1943.
 For the next three years, he was to be involved in a host of reporting, diplomatic and administrative duties in the remote wartime capital.
 Carton de Wiart became a great admirer of the Chinese people.
 He wrote that, when he was appointed as Churchill's personal representative to Chiang Kai-shek in China, he imagined a country "full of whimsical little people with quaint customs who carved lovely jade ornaments and worshiped their grandmothers."
 Once stationed in China, however, he wrote: "Two things struck me forcibly: the first was the amount of sheer hard work the people were doing, and the second their cheerfulness in doing it."

 He regularly flew out to India to liaise with British officials.
 His old friend, Richard O'Connor, had escaped from the Italian prisoner-of-war camp and was now in command of British troops in eastern India.
 The Governor of Bengal, the Australian Richard Casey, became a good friend.

 On 9 October 1944, Carton de Wiart was promoted to temporary lieutenant-general and to the war substantive rank of major-general.
 Carton de Wiart returned home in December 1944 to report to the War Cabinet on the Chinese situation.
 He was appointed Knight Commander of the Order of the British Empire (KBE) in the 1945 New Year Honours.
-Clement Attlee, when he became head of the Labour Government in June 1945, asked Carton de Wiart to stay on in China.
+Clement Attlee, when he became head of the Labour government in June 1945, asked Carton de Wiart to stay on in China.